holepunchto/pear-docs/helpers/protomux.md

   id: buffer,
   // Optional encoding for a handshake
   handshake: encoding,
-  // Optional array of message types you want to send/receive.
+  // Optional array of message types to send/receive.
   messages: [],
   // Called when the remote side adds this protocol.
   // Errors here are caught and forwarded to stream.destroy